 The financial services industry faces increased global regulatory focus regarding cyber and information security risk management practices.
-Many aspects of Morgan Stanley's businesses are subject to cybersecurity legal and regulatory requirements enacted by U.S. federal and state governments and other non-U.S. jurisdictions in the Americas, Europe, the Middle East, Africa and Asia.
+Many aspects of Morgan Stanley's businesses are subject to cybersecurity legal and regulatory requirements enacted by U.S. federal and state governments and other non-U.S. jurisdictions.
 These laws are generally aimed at codifying basic cybersecurity protections and mandating data breach notification requirements.

-Morgan Stanley's businesses are also subject to increasing privacy and data protection information security legal requirements concerning the use and protection of certain personal information.
-These include the General Data Protection Regulation ("GDPR"), the California Consumer Privacy Act ("CCPA") and a broad range of laws across rest of the Americas and in Asia (including the Japanese Personal Information Protection Law, the Hong Kong Personal Data (Protection) Ordinance, the Cybersecurity Law of the People's Republic of China and the Australian Privacy Act).
-These laws impose mandatory privacy and data protection obligations, including providing for individual rights, enhanced governance and accountability requirements and significant fines and litigation risk for noncompliance.
-Many other jurisdictions have adopted or are proposing to adopt standards similar to the GDPR, including Australia, Singapore, Japan, Argentina, India, Brazil, Switzerland and the Cayman Islands.
+Morgan Stanley's businesses are also subject to increasing privacy and data protection legal requirements concerning the use and protection of certain personal information.
+These requirements impose mandatory privacy and data protection obligations, including providing for individual rights, enhanced governance and accountability requirements, and significant fines and litigation risk for noncompliance.
 In addition, several jurisdictions have enacted or proposed personal data localisation requirements and restrictions on cross-border transfer of personal data that may restrict Morgan Stanley's ability to conduct business in those jurisdictions or create additional financial and regulatory burdens to do so.

-Many aspects of Morgan Stanley's businesses are subject to legal requirements concerning the use and protection of certain customer information.
-These include those adopted pursuant to the Gramm-Leach-Bliley Act and the Fair and Accurate Credit Transactions Act of 2003 in the U.S., as well as the privacy and cybersecurity laws referenced above.
+Many aspects of Morgan Stanley's businesses are subject to legal requirements concerning the use and protection of certain customer information, as well as the privacy and cybersecurity laws referenced above.
 Morgan Stanley has adopted measures designed to comply with these and related applicable requirements in all relevant jurisdictions.